optimizely/scribe/content/stories/lifeproof.md

   }
 %}

-Pre-checking TWP equated to an 11% decrease in monthly revenue projections.
+Pre-checking Total Water Protection on the product page equated to an *11% decrease in monthly revenue projections*.

 ## RESULTS